14 Resources for Caregivers

 If your loved one has a complicated medical condition, their PCP’s office may offer services that can help.
 Some offices are patient-centered medical homes (PCMH) and have a whole team to care for patients.
 This may include no-cost visits with a nurse for help with:

-- Using medical devices at home that can provide valuable information to your doctor about your chronic medical conditions
+• Using medical devices at home that can provide valuable information to doctors about your loved one's chronic medical conditions

 No-cost visits with a pharmacist may also be available to help manage medications, costs, and side effects.